-Great Plains Energy Incorporated and Kansas City Power & Light Company separately file this combined Annual Report on Form 10-K. Information contained herein relating to an individual registrant and its subsidiaries is filed by such registrant on its own behalf.
-Each registrant makes representations only as to information relating to itself and its subsidiaries.
+Great Plains Energy Incorporated (Great Plains Energy) and Kansas City Power & Light Company (KCP&L) (the Registrants) are separately filing this combined Current Report on Form 8-K (Report).
+Information contained herein relating to an individual Registrant is filed by such registrant on its own behalf.
+Each Registrant makes representations only as to information relating to itself.